DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 77: "omg every time i get a "New Arrivals" email from DAC, I'm like OMG IT'S NOT DEVICAT, FRICK OFF" -MikeyTheShredder: (08-Jul-24)
 * 78: "Value check: You are special and valued. ![devicatAww](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_205b69abc2a44c47b939c9033bd04db9/default/light/1.0 "devicatAww") ." -Rosuav: (08-Jul-24)
 * 79: "See the cat?
 We like the cat. ![devicatCry](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_f7d9dc4619ce47acbe876cbb86ab9109/default/light/1.0 "devicatCry") CRYING CAT!!" -DeviCat (08-Jul-24)
+* 80: "Remember how she was previously seen catching a star and carrying it back?
+Now we know why.
+It powers her toy." -Rosuav: (10-Jul-24)
+* 81: "@DeviCat don't think of it as imposter syndrone! think of it as if your a pokemon and your evolving!" -Ironmania2003: (10-Jul-24)

 There may be quotes newer than these that have yet to be collected.